alibaba/pipcook/README.md

 - [pipeline-mnist-image-classification][]: pipeline for classific Mnist image classification problem.
 - [pipeline-databinding-image-classification][]: pipeline example to train the iamge classification task which is to classifify [imgcook](https://www.imgcook.com/) databinding pictures.
-- [pipeline-object-detection](example/pipeline/pipeline-object-detection.js): pipeline example to train object detection task which is for component recognition used by imgcook.
+- [pipeline-object-detection][]: pipeline example to train object detection task which is for component recognition used by imgcook.
 - [python-keras][]: example to use Python Keras library to train deep leraning network in js syntax and runtime.